MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/03/devtools-123.md

 * A Map and its contents.
 * A Set and its contents.

-For example, to find the largest arrays, you can sort Array​ instances by shallow size, as shown below.
+For example, to find the largest arrays, you can sort `Array`​ instances by shallow size, as shown below.

 Default behavior for heap snapshots:
 ![Heap snapshot default behavior](./devtools-123-images/heap-snapshot-default.png)